For Months I Felt Like a Woman

-Before personal computers became popular in the graphic arts industry, I owned a darkroom for developing film.
-This experience taught me that exposure adjustments are key to accurate imaging.
-Subtle tonality on the initial ultrasound, should have signaled subsequent radiologists to tune exposure for lower contrast.
-Apparently, the technicians used default settings appropriate for high-density differentials.
+Subtle tonality on the initial ultrasound should have signaled subsequent radiologists to tune exposure for lower contrast.
+Apparently, the technicians used default settings.
 Empirically, the “disappearance” on film and faint ultrasound had me suspecting the mass was of similar substance as surrounding tissue, hence a lipoma.

 I couldn’t seem to get two professionals to agree on anything.
 Another two weeks again found me face to face with Dr. Cuts.
 Actually, she is quite kind and calmly addressed my concerns.
 “So are we going to remove a lymph node?”
 I asked.
 Filled with questions, I further inquired, “Since a lab only performs tests ordered by the physician, shouldn’t I see an endocrinologist or oncologist who specializes in lymphoma?”
 “A specialist might order specific tests that a general surgeon might not think of.
 Once the mass has been removed, won’t this prevent subsequent tests from being performed?”

 She replied that though located in the same general vicinity, she had doubts about it being a lymph node.
 I was assured that the pathologist would be thorough—even enlisting an outside lab if necessary.
 The recommended course of action is excisional biopsy.
 Having already paid for this second visit with her and exhausted non-invasive options, I consented to a subcutaneous left chest/flank excisional biopsy.